nitinkc/nitinkc.github.io/_posts/systems_design/security/2024-06-28-Authentication-mechanisms.md

 ## Client Certificate
 - method for authenticating the API User
-- client cerficate file with public & private key pair is used
+- client certificate file with public & private key pair is used
 - When an API caller makes an API call, the server validates the Client Certificate.
 - It is called TLS Handshake